The official website of

 KIRK DOUGHERTY, tenor

 With a sound combining beauty, clarity, and strength, Kirk Dougherty is one of the most exciting voices in opera today.
-His expressivity and commitment to both musical and dramatic interpretation has earned him continuous appearances as a leading tenor since he began a serious foray into the repertoire just seven years ago
+His expressivity and commitment to both musical and dramatic interpretation has earned him continuous appearances as a leading tenor in opera throughout the United States and beyond.

 Previous seasons include his company debuts with Sarasota Opera in the role of Manrico in Il Trovatore, the American Symphony Orchestra portraying Aaron in Bruch's oratorio Moses at Carnegie Hall, the Glacier Symphony performing Mahler’s Das Lied von der Erde, Salt Marsh Opera as Ernesto in Don Pasquale, and the title role in Faust for Opera Louisiane.
 Additional roles performed include Hoffman in The Tales of Hoffman, Alfredo in La traviata, Nemorino in L’elisir d’amore, Ferrando in Così fan tutte, and Rinuccio in Gianni Schicchi at Tri-Cities Opera.
 A graduate of the Eastman School of Music in Rochester, NY, he has also participated in numerous young artist programs, such as Central City Opera and Utah Festival Opera and Musical Theatre, among others.